Daniellau331/ConnectFour/README.md

 Trying to make the text version first before making the GUI version one.

 # GUI Version
-Try to make GUI version next
+Try to make GUI version next.